grkidwell/rascsiwifi/docs/index.md

 6. Create rasci_bridge files in /etc/systemd/network directory

-7. Mount Danaport thru commandline
+7. Mount the Daynaport SCSI/LINK via the commandline

-8. On the mac, config TCP/IP control panel
+8. On the mac, install software and configure the TCP/IP control panel

+9. References